 B.A. in Bible and Psychology, Grace College; M.S. in Clinical Psychology, Purdue University; Ph.D. in Higher Education Administration, Michigan State University

 Dr. Bill Katip’s numerous years of academic administrative experience have been invaluable in guiding the school through its many recent innovative changes.
 Relationship building with faculty, staff, students, and community members is an important part of his job as he seeks to understand and respond to the needs of Grace’s friends and family.
-In addition to his presidential leadership, Dr. Katip co-teaches a GOAL class.
+In addition to his presidential leadership, Dr. Katip teaches in the M.A. in Higher Education program.

 Senior Advisor to the President